 What is, or isn't, the right set of "tools" for you depends on your personal style and preference.
 However, making sure that you've got art-specific materials on hand for when you're feeling creative is ideal for avoiding situations where you can't find what you need.
 Sure, an office pen and some printer paper can do in a pinch, but is it really what you needed?

-Some Basic Tools I Keep in my "Art to Go" Kit:
+Basic Tools in my "Art to Go" Kit

 Getting the Ball Rolling in Right Direction

 Sure, some people are more inclined to have an aptitude for creating artwork than others.
 That doesn't mean that it's impossible for just about anyone to have success as an artist.
 You just have to know where to start.

 Even if you have confidence as an artist, it's best not to try to rush progress.
 In order to be truly successful as an artist, you need to have more than just a good opinion of your own talents.

 Keep It Simple!

 Start with simple shapes.
 When you look at a subject; what shapes do you see?
 Learning to identify the basic shapes that make up everything we see is more than just slightly beneficial to an upcoming artist.

 What shapes make up a face?
 Is it just a circle?
 Or is there a square and a triangle involved in there somewhere?
 Once you get a hang of how to quickly see and recreate the simple shapes of the things around you, then start working on how to smooth out the shapes.
 Every single style of art starts with simple shapes.
 Where you go with it from there is up to your imagination and creativity.

 This is harder to do if you've already gotten into the bad habit of looking at other artists as competition.
 However, reaching out to other artists is a really amazing way to get going on your own creative path.
 Most artists are part of creative communities and will gladly give you advice on how to get over the hurdles of getting going.